-On 31st of January the Welsh Government laid out their National Workforce Implementation Plan, which aims to address NHS Wales workforce challenges.
+On 31 January the Welsh Government laid out its National Workforce Implementation Plan, which aims to address NHS Wales workforce challenges.
 The plan includes immediate actions to address the current pressures within the NHS, such as:

 - Ethically recruiting more nurses from overseas, with a recruitment drive planned for later in 2023